-- 1. Cover Profile & Tracking Page this page is used to track the key contact information and the status of this program review during the yearlong review life cycle.
-See APPENDIX. - 2.
-Mission each program is expected to have a written mission statement.
-The purpose of a mission statement is to assist the program in maintaining consistent focus within itself and promoting external alignment with the university mission as a whole. - 3.
-Full and Part Time Faculty, Staff, Resources, and Utilization of Resources
+1. Cover Profile & Tracking Page - this page is used to track the key contact information and the status of this program review during the yearlong review life cycle.
+See APPENDIX.

+2. Mission- each program is expected to have a written mission statement.
+The purpose of a mission statement is to assist the program in maintaining consistent focus within itself and promoting external alignment with the University mission as a whole.
+We would encourage programs to detail how their programs connect to both the University's mission and the current Strategic Plan.

+3. Full and Part Time Faculty, Staff, Resources, and Utilization of Resources (to be supplied by the Provost's Office)